Monte Rosa Hut: The new hut

 A new hi-tech environmentally friendly mountain hut was designed by architect Andrea Deplazes of ETH Zurich and inaugurated in September 2009.
 The project of the Swiss Alpine Club, to mark the 150th anniversary of ETH Zurich, was launched in 2003.
 The construction materials prefabricated elements were transported by train to Zermatt and 3,000 helicopter trips were needed to take 35 workers and materials up to the glacier.
 The five-story polygonal building was built on stainless steel foundations with a spiral interior made out of wood, the exterior being covered with an aluminum shell.
 The building is designed to obtain 90 percent of its power needs from the sun.
 Excess energy was originally stored in valve-regulated lead-acid battery cells, which supply power when it is overcast.
 These batteries were replaced by Lithium-phosphate batteries in 2020.
 Water is collected from melting glaciers and stored in a large reservoir 40 metres above the hut.
 Bands of windows allow the sun to heat air inside the spiral building with the redistribution of thermal energy produced by visitors.
+The hut has capacity for 120 guests (as of July 2024).

 Over the next few years the hut will become a research station for the students from the ETH Zurich.
 They will use it to investigate how to use energy and resources efficiently.